-13. Authority subject to directions of Minister
+13. Minister may direct Authority

 (1) The Minister may give directions in writing to the Authority with respect to the performance of its functions, either generally or in relation to a particular matter, and the Authority is to give effect to any such direction.